anantn/anantn.github.io/_posts/2023/2023-04-07-sd-lora-finetuning.md

 </div>

 This LoRA was trained with only 30 training images; I suspect we can do substantially better with more training data.
 Anecdotally, styles transfer best at 100+ training images.
 Here is [a reddit post](https://www.reddit.com/r/StableDiffusion/comments/11r2shu/i_made_a_style_lora_from_a_photoshop_action_i/) on creating a style LoRA based on the Artist Photoshop effect, which could be another good resource.

+## LyCORIS (LoCon / LoHa)
+There have been some extensions to the core LoRA algorithm, called "LoCon" and "LoHA", which you might see in the dropdown options in the `kohya_ss` GUI.
+These are built on the learning algorithms [in this repository](https://github.com/KohakuBlueleaf/LyCORIS).

+I gave these a try but was unable to reproduce results that got anywhere close to the quality of the original LoRA &mdash; even with the suggested parameters of <32 dimensions and low alpha (1 or lower).
+It's worth keeping an eye on these methods as they evolve, but for now I suggest sticking with conventional LoRA.

 ## Summary
 LoRA is a powerful and versatile fine-tuning method to create custom characters, objects, or styles.
 While the training data and captioning process is rather cumbersome today, I imagine large parts of this process will be automated to a great degree in the coming months.
 It wouldn't surprise me to see many LoRA-based commercial applications pop up in the near future.